Academic Integrity: The Young Harris College Honor Code

 ||Incomplete (see note)

-Students who wish to receive a grade of incomplete in a course must obtain an Incomplete Form from the Registrar and have it signed by their academic adviser and the appropriate professor.
+Students who wish to receive a grade of incomplete in a course must obtain an Incomplete Petition Form from the Registrar and have it signed by the appropriate professor and their academic advisor.
 The incomplete becomes official after signatures have been collected and the card has been returned to the Registrar.
 This process must be completed no later than the day professors are required to turn in grades for the relevant semester.

-Professors may give an incomplete only in cases where (1) the student has demonstrated a serious reason for not completing the course and (2) the student has already completed at least 50% of the work for the course.
-Within these parameters, the decision of whether or not to grant an incomplete is at the discretion of the professor.
+Professors may give an incomplete only in cases where (1) the student has documented a serious reason for not completing the course and (2) the student has already completed at least 75% of the work for the course.
+Within these parameters, the decision of whether or not to grant an incomplete is at the discretion of the professor, and subject to approval by the Dean of the Division in which the course is offered.
+In exceptional circumstances, a student may petition the Office of Academic Affairs for a grade of incomplete when less than 75% of the work of the course is completed.

 Advisors should discuss with the student the implications of taking an incomplete for their academic standing, including the possibility of probation or suspension, before giving the student permission to request the incomplete.